-1. The tariffs-and threats of even higher tariffs-with China, the world's second largest economy (even though the latest headlines and tweets keep suggesting there will be a resolution).
+- 1. The tariffs-and threats of even higher tariffs - a.
+With China, the world's second largest economy (even though the latest headlines and tweets keep suggesting there will be a resolution).
 Tariffs have throttled export volumes in many areas of the U.S. economy, most notably agriculture exports and other select raw materials.
 We maintain hope that there will be a resolution; that there will be a trade deal because both China and the U.S. have to reach one.
 But the Asian airfreight volumes continue to suggest a growing risk that one or more of the Asian economies (China, South Korea, Singapore) is already sliding into recession.
-With Mexico, the threat of tariffs and then the recension, sent shock waves through many supply chains.
-Border transit times going Northbound and Southbound have gone from less than 30 minutes to more than 2 days in some cases.
+The current civil unrest in Hong Kong only increases the risk of an economic contraction and is consistent with the popular reaction of citizens who are more challenged/not as prosperous as is commonly believed (i.e., are the Hong Kong and Chinese economies as strong as they report them to be, or as weak as international airfreight volumes suggest?). - With Mexico.
+The threat of tariffs, and then the recension, sent shock waves through many supply chains.
+Border transit times going Northbound and Southbound have gone from less than 30 minutes to more than two days in some cases.
 Even before the tweets about tariffs, border inspections had become increasingly more stringent.
-Mexico is our third biggest trading partner and over 80% of their exports are to the U.S. Disruptions in trade between our countries are harmful to our economy and capable of producing a recession in Mexico.
+Mexico is our third biggest trading partner, and over 80% of their exports are to the U.S. Disruptions in trade between our countries are harmful to our economy and capable of producing a recession in Mexico.

 Risk has gotten worse.